-The At-Promise Initiative’s mission is to reduce youth crime by diverting susceptible young people from criminal activity toward a productive life outside the criminal justice system.
+The At-Promise Initiative’s mission is to reduce crime by diverting susceptible young people from mischief and petty criminal activity toward productive lives.

-The services provided include individual therapy, group therapy, educational assistance including tutoring, mentoring and GED classes, testing, workforce prep, arts instruction in music and filmmaking, as well as recreational activities.
+Additional services provided include individual therapy, group therapy, educational assistance, GED classes, skills testing, workforce prep, and arts & music instruction.

 The national recidivism rate for youth is an appalling 70%.
 Recidivism for At-Promise enrollees is a small fraction of this, with a current rate of about 5%.

 The At-Promise Initiative has introduced a pilot program, At-Promise At Work, designed to take enrollees through an intensive 10-week program on skills training, interview training, and sharing the information that a young adult needs to secure an entry-level job.
 Though the program is still in its first year, 90 percent of At-Promise At Work participants have successfully secured entry-level jobs with major national organizations.

 The At-Promise Centers are deliberately located in neighborhoods where crime and truancy are concerns and successful career opportunities are limited:

 - Westside’s At-Promise Center on Cameron Madison Alexander Blvd. opened in 2017

 - Southside’s At-Promise Center on Metropolitan Parkway opened in 2021